 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Evaluate expressions at specific values of their variables.
 Include expressions that arise from formulas used in real-world problems.
 Perform arithmetic operations, including those involving whole-number exponents, in the conventional order when there are no parentheses to specify a particular order (Order of Operations).
 (Grade 6) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Use research-based models to describe energy transfer mechanisms, and predict amounts of energy transferred (Grade 8) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 To start this lesson, show the class pictures of waterwheels.
 Explain that in the past, waterwheels were used to grind grain into flour and saw timber.
 These processes take advantage of the mechanical energy produced by the spinning axle.
 Modern hydroelectric power plants use the same waterwheel concept to spin turbines in a dam to produce electricity.
 Figure 1 shows how flowing water in a dam can spin a rotor.

 You can illustrate the concept of using mechanical energy to produce electricity by using a hand generator to power a light bulb.
 The turbines in a dam provide energy to a generator in the same way and can provide energy for entire cities.